 Cons

-- Motor is not very strong.
+- Motor is noisy.

 Product Specs